nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 **Command:** `searchbox`
 >**Expected Behaviour:** The command input box should now function as a search box.
 Any keywords typed (e.g. `est`) would match tasks with that particular keyword.

+### Listing Tasks

+**Command:** `list all`
+>**Expected Behaviour:** The task list should display all tasks that are in the XML file.
+The tasks should be ordered according to end date and name (end date takes priority).
+(If using `SampleData.xml`, there should be 54 tasks listed)

+**Command:** `list pending`
+>**Expected Behaviour:** The task list should display all tasks that are not marked as completed (i.e. no tasks in the list should have a strikethrough name).
+The tasks should be ordered according to end date and name (end date takes priority).
+(If using `SampleData.xml`, there should be 48 tasks listed)

+**Command:** `list completed`
+>**Expected Behaviour:** The task list should display all tasks that are marked as completed (i.e. all tasks displayed should have a faded effect and a strikethrough task name).
+The tasks should be ordered according to end date and name (end date takes priority).
+(If using `SampleData.xml`, there should be 6 tasks listed)

+**Command:** `list pinned`
+>**Expected Behaviour:** The task list should display all tasks that are pinned (i.e. all tasks listed should have a golden star).
+The tasks should be ordered according to end date and name (end date takes priority).
+(If using `SampleData.xml`, there should be 4 tasks listed)

+**Command:** `list overdue`
+>**Expected Behaviour:** The task list should display all tasks that have an end date that is before the current time.
+The tasks should be ordered according to end date and name (end date takes priority).
+(If using `SampleData.xml`, it is indeterminate, as it is dependent on the current clock)

 ### Pinning Tasks

 **Command:** `pin 48`